scy-phy/minicps/examples/swat/daniele-notes.md

 > TODO: use `multiprocesses`, `threading`, `pykka` or `gevent` ?

-> TODO: use ENIP to communicate everywhere ?

 ## State DB ##

     examples/swat/state_db.py

 * schema
-    * import db filtering the real tag names
-    * dict table
+    * Tag table
-        * TYPE,SCOPE,NAME,DESCRIPTION,DATATYPE,SPECIFIER,ATTRIBUTES
+        * text: NAME, DATATYPE, VALUE
     * PLC1 can access only subprocess1 records but can retrieve other records communicating directly with PLC2